Irgendwer008/Oeffentlichkeitsarbeit-Bot/README.md

 # Folgendes ist noch in der Entwicklung und funktioniert wahrscheinlich nicht, solange dieser Text noch hier steht :D

 ### Requirements for running Oeffentlichkeitsarbeit-Bot.bin

+- a correctly filled "credentials.py" (For reference see credentials_template.py) in the same directory

 - **Firefox** is used as browser and therefor also necessary and has to be installed.